-Start at 250-500 mg daily while monitoring glucose and diet (Please start low and increase slowly to avoid gi side effects) May be increased to 1000 mg bid slowly while monitoring glucose and diet Can be combined or replaced with insulin therapy if outside desired clinical parameters.
+Start at 250-500 mg daily while monitoring glucose and diet (Please start low and increase slowly to avoid gi side effects) May be increased to 1000 mg bid slowly while monitoring glucose and diet

-- D. Indications for admission:
+Can be combined or replaced with insulin therapy if outside desired clinical parameters.

 - 1. The patient should be admitted for evaluation and control if any of the following conditions are noted:

 - a. poor adherence or persistent hyperglycemia;

 - b. pyelonephritis or severe infection;

 - c. ketoacidosis;

 - d. hypertension or pre-eclampsia.

-- E. Clinical Management
+- Ε. Clinical Management